Here is all the information you need to make an award winning presentation.

 While some corporate history may be required, remember to keep the focus on your project or product.
 In some categories the application is less important than facts and figures.

 Think about the feedback you have gathered, both qualitative and quantitative, and how this reflects against the criteria.
 Do bear in mind, especially if you are a supplier, that supporting evidence from learners can be much more persuasive if your client is able to attend.

 What equipment to bring?

 You will need to bring your own laptop or portable device on which to run any slides, demos etc. If you require sound then the speakers in your laptop or device should suffice as there will only be up to 3 judges in the room.
 However, you are welcome to bring and set up your own speakers if you feel this is necessary.

-The room will be equipped with screens, projectors and HMDI cables.
-Wifi is avaiable throughout and we will provide you with the Wifi code on your arrival.
+The room will be equipped with screens, projectors and HDMI cables.
+We will provide you with the Wifi code on your arrival.
 You will need an HDMI connection on your device in order to connect to the screen/projectors.
 If you do not have an HDMI connection then you will need to bring an appropriate adaptor to suit your device.
 Alternatively you can present using just your laptop and not use the projector/screen as you are only presenting to 3 judges.